 Dover is one of a kind in England – and I suggest spending at least a full day here.

-It´s a small coastal town located in Kent – and it is an important port in England.
-It is a great place to learn about England´s history, but it is also perfect for hiking – it has some of the country’s most stunning scenery.
+Dover is a small coastal town located in Kent – and an important port in England.
+It is a great place to learn about England´s history, but it is also perfect for hiking.
+It has some of the country’s most stunning scenery.

 - Dover is probably most famous for the White Cliffs of Dover and its harbor/port.
 If you arrive at or leave England by ferry, you´ll most likely do it via Dover – Calais (France).